f2koi/plus-newbie-pwn/README.md

 ```

 ### Whenever you added a new challenge or modified an existing challenge
+Add the name of the problem and the port that will be used to `templates/challs_and_ports.txt`.

 ```bash
 # Re-generate files(xinetd and compose files) from the templates.
 bash templates/scripts/instantiate-all.sh